 - Game Consoles

-Most tend to leave game consoles on all the time.
-Nintendo Wii uses significantly less energy than other popular systems (Microsoft Xbox and Sony PlayStation).
-Many consoles now automatically switch to a power-saving idle mode after a period of inactivity, even “sleeping” games use some energy.
+Most tend to leave game consoles all the time.
+The Nintendo Wii uses significantly less energy than other popular systems (Microsoft Xbox and Sony PlayStation).
+Many consoles now automatically switch to a power saving idle mode after a period of inactivity, even “sleeping” games use some energy.
 Put it on a power strip and get it off entirely.

 Some ways to slay the “energy vampires” in your home:

-- Unplug device not in use or used rarely.
+- Unplug the device, not in use or used rarely.

-- Plug devices into a power strip or power board for cluster of appliances.
+- Plug devices into a power strip or power board for a cluster of appliances.

 - Plug them into a timer.

 - Search and Buy for low standby products.

 The rule for saving money on standby power: If it’s not in use, turn it off at the wall.